• appointment@healthcheckbox.com

 • Your wounded limb may be shorter than your intact leg, and it may turn away from your body.

-• A healthcare practitioner will thoroughly examine the damaged leg for abnormalities, edema, and discomfort.
+A healthcare practitioner will thoroughly examine the damaged leg for abnormalities, edema, and discomfort.
 The patient’s capacity to support weight and perform specific activities is also assessed.
+A femur fracture is diagnosed by scrutiny of the damaged leg.
+The healthcare will obtain your X-rays.

-• It is one of the main diagnostic tools.
+• X-rays: It is one of the main diagnostic tools.
 It determines the damage done to the femoral fracture.
 These provide detailed images that aid in the diagnosis of fractures and treatment options.

-• It can be used to evaluate soft tissue injuries, such as ligament
+• MRI (Magnetic Resonance Imaging): It can be used to evaluate soft tissue injuries, such as ligaments.

 Treatment for Femur Fractures